-- Take strategic leadership responsibility for the school's safeguarding arrangements - Ensure that the school complies with its duties under the above child protection and safeguarding legislation - Ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly - Ensure that staff read, understand and follow part one and Annex B of KCSIE September 2023 - Ensure a named Governor takes leadership responsibility for safeguarding arrangements and receives appropriate training in the management of safeguarding - Attend Prevent training at least bi-annually - Appoint an appropriate member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support and ensure that they are trained to the same standard as the DSL ensuring that the roles are explicit in their job description(s).
+- Take strategic leadership responsibility for the school's safeguarding arrangements - Ensure that the school complies with its duties under the above child protection and safeguarding legislation - Ensure that all governors receive appropriate safeguarding and child protection training.
+This should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective.
+Their training should be regularly updated. - Ensure that staff read, understand and follow part one and Annex B of KCSIE September 2024 - Ensure a named Governor takes leadership responsibility (Thelma Cullen) for safeguarding arrangements and receives appropriate training in the management of safeguarding - Attend Prevent training at least every 2 years - Appoint an appropriate member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support and ensure that they are trained to the same standard as the DSL ensuring that the roles are explicit in their job description(s).
 Ensure the provision of appropriate support, funding, training, resources, and time to carry out their role. - Support and monitor a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and ethos remains consistently high